 - 2003, 1st in the NPC Colorado state.

-- Same in NPC stood first in the heavyweight competition.
+- The same in NPC stood first in the heavyweight competition.

 - 2005, 1st in the NPC junior nationals.